Canadian National 5288

-Canadian National 5288 is a J-7-b class "Pacific" type steam locomotive built in June 1919 by the Montreal Locomotive Works, originally for the Canadian Government Railways (CGR) as No. 516 and later No. 5288 on the Canadian National Railway (CN).
+Canadian National 5288 is a J-7-b class "Pacific" type steam locomotive, built in June 1919 by the Montreal Locomotive Works (MLW), originally for the Canadian Government Railways (CGR) as No. 516 and later No. 5288 on the Canadian National Railway (CN).
 It was on display at the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee.
-However, in April 2023, it was acquired by the Colebrookdale Railroad in Boyertown, Pennsylvania to be restored to operating condition for use in tourist excursion service.
+However, in April 2023, it was acquired by the Colebrookdale Railroad (EBGX) in Boyertown, Pennsylvania to be restored to operating condition for use in tourist excursion service.